Germoe/hit-predictor/README.md

 Making it onto the Billboard Hot 100 is essential for most artists and record labels to make an income and to sustain their work.
 Understanding the potential for a song to make it onto the Billboard Hot 100 could be used as an additional input to inform the costly decision on whether or not a song should be put out as a single or get released at all.

-Which is likely why there is even a start-up trying to do just that ([here](https://hyperlive.fm/))
+We can even see a start-up dedicated to trying to simply solve this problem ([here](https://hyperlive.fm/)).

 ## What data are you going to use?

-The data necessary to make this assessment are historic data which I'll acquire from the [Billboard Hot 100](https://www.billboard.com/charts/hot-100) and song- and artist-specific information to create hit categories which I'll acquire from the Spotify API using the endpoints [/audio-analysis/](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-analysis/) and [/artists/](https://developer.spotify.com/documentation/web-api/reference/artists/get-artist/).
+The data necessary to make this assessment are historic data which I'll acquire from the [Billboard Hot 100](https://www.billboard.com/charts/hot-100) and song- and artist-specific information, which I'll acquire from the Spotify API using the endpoints [/audio-analysis/](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-analysis/) and [/artists/](https://developer.spotify.com/documentation/web-api/reference/artists/get-artist/).

 ## What is your approach?